miriamkos/rdm-configurable-content-donders/README.md

 ## Deployment

 The deployment will be triggered by changes in the `release` branch of the repository.
-After the changes in the `master` branch is confirmed, one can update the `release` branch using the following git command:
+After the changes in the `master` branch is confirmed, one can update the `release` branch using the following git commands:

 ```bash
 $ git checkout release